SoftUni-Internal/interactive-content/EN/03-Advanced-Function/07-Homework.md

 - `report` - returns information about the stored microelements, in the order described below, including zero elements

-The robot is equipped with a quantum field storage, so it can hold an **unlimited quantity** of ingredients, but there is no guarantee there will be enough available to prepare a recipe, in which case an **error message** should be returned.
+The robot is equipped with quantum field storage, so it can hold an **unlimited quantity** of ingredients, but there is no guarantee there will be enough available to prepare a recipe, in which case an **error message** should be returned.

 Their availability is checked in the **order** in which they **appear** in the recipe, so the error should reflect the first requirement that was not met.